 After looking at cracks and damaged around Norwich, I went on to create my Z brush Jersey Barrier model.
 I was taught the main features from Chris and gained a basic understanding and knowledge of how to use the software.

-Anyway, my first time using Z brush went alright.
-Getting use to the way it works will take some time but I understand what it’s used for and how to use it.
-When it came to Z brushing my Jersey barrier, I went for less detail and tried to get some damaged on to the structure.
-I didn’t want to go big and mental with it because i didn’t know how it would effect the next step and because it’s my first time using this software and I prefer to take it slow, rather then go head first and bold when i may get many things wrong and then fall behind others in my course.
-While i’m learning, i believe it’s best to think small and stick to the instructions and lead of Chris until i known how to properly make them.
-Then’ i’ll go big and make something that i know will be a challenge but I’ll still be able to make it.
+Anyway, my first time using Z-brush went alright.
+Getting used to the way it works will take some time but I understand what it’s used for and how to use it.
+When it came to Z-brushing my Jersey barrier, I went for less detail and tried to get some damaged on to the structure.
+I didn’t want to go big and mental with it because I didn’t know how it would effect the next step and because it’s my first time using this software and I prefer to take it slow, rather than go head first and bold when I may get many things wrong and then fall behind others in my course.
+While I’m learning, I believe it’s best to think small and stick to the instructions and lead of Chris until I known how to properly make them.
+Then’ I’ll go big and make something that I know will be a challenge but I’ll still be able to make it.

-Before going in to Zbrush with my barrier.
-I went around Norwich and had a look at some of the buildings, walls and paths for some insight on the style and the look of real life acid corrosion, impact of damage and age.
+Before going into Zbrush with my barrier.
+I went to Norwich and had a look at some of the buildings, walls and paths for some insight on the style and the look of real life acid corrosion, the impact of damage and age.

 Looking at them allowed me to focus more clearly on the way cracks and damaged are formed on environmental surfaces but it mainly depends on what created the damage.
 Most damage seen on statues and buildings is usually caused by acid rain which corrodes the rock used to make the structures.

-I believe that this has helped me get a better understanding of damaged surfaces and i’ll definitely look at more again when design a damaged environmental objects or anything that is suppose to look damaged.
+I believe that this has helped me get a better understanding of damaged surfaces and I’ll definitely look at more again when designing a damaged environmental objects or anything that is supposed to look damaged.

-Unfortunately, Z brush cost around £700 to buy which is a lot of money for one piece of software.
-Which would mean that I would have to find it another way, or just use the computers in Uni which is annoying as i live far away and the computers are always being used.
-Not to mention the Library computers are macs which doesn’t help.
+Unfortunately, Z-brush cost around £700 to buy which is a lot of money for one piece of software.
+Which would mean that I would have to find it another way, or just use the computers in Uni which is annoying as I live far away and the computers are always being used?
+Not to mention the Library computers are macs which don’t help.
 So as of now, I only have the Maya version of my model.

-After having a long and relaxing Christmas brake, I’ve come back to Uni for a new term and a new project with 3D.
-This new projects is to make a 3D Barrier in Maya and then export it to Z brush where I’m suppose to make the barrier look more damaged.
+After having a long and relaxing Christmas break, I’ve come back to Uni for a new term and a new project with 3D.
+This new project is to make a 3D Barrier in Maya and then export it to Z brush where I’m supposed to make the barrier look more damaged.

-Not being the most difficult to make, it was simple to replicate on my own at home without the guidance in the workshop and i was proud to get and accurate look a like to the Oil Drum made in the workshop as i saved that Oil Drum on the local D drive.
+It was simple to replicate on my own at home without the guidance in the workshop and I was proud to get and accurate look alike to the Oil Drum made in the workshop as I saved that Oil Drum on the local D drive.